thequietlife/CTI-101/assets/security architecture.md

 * The internet has a range of **Routable IP addresses** and a range of **Non-Routable IP Addresses**

 <img src="https://github.com/thequietlife/CTI-101/blob/2e578b1755015aadadd7b75e39eed6bdf840d766/images/NAT.png"
-alt="shows the internet, NAT box, intranet or home setup and home laptop" width="200"/>
+alt="shows the internet, NAT box, intranet or home setup and home laptop" width="400"/>

 * If the IP Address starts with a 10 e.g. 10.0.0.0.18 it is not routable across the internet.
 It is routable across an internal intranet or across a home network.
 A lot of home routers use a 10 dot address or 192.168 dot something e.g. 192.168.0.0.
-These are internal addresses that can not be routed across the internet.
-It needs a NAT box
+These are internal addresses that can not be routed across the internet <br>
-*
+* It needs a NAT box, the NAT box translates the IP address into an external address.
+The address then gets translated again when it comes back to the NAT box and gets send to the workstation
+* This process conserves IP addresses, preserves existing IT functionality
+* The workstation is protected by any external attacks because the IP address for the workstation, 192.168.1.1, is not routable across the internet

+🟩 Segment <br>
+Segmentation is about applying firewalls in various network architectures to achieve different levels of security <br>

+* **Bastion** host was used in the early days of the internet and is not recommended.
+The web server is out in the open and the firewall is between the server and the intranet.
+It allows all internet traffic into a internal network <br>

+* **Tri-Homed** network consists of a single firewall carved off into three different networks.
+The lone firewall is doing a lot of work.
+It is a **single point of failure (SPOF)**.
+If the firewall is not doing its job everything is wide open.
+It is a kind of a Demilitarized Zone DMZ, a buffer between a trusted environment and an more trusted environment.
+This is a low cost set up and is scalable.
+But one to avoid.
+This is how a lot of home networks are set up <br>

+* **Basic Demilitarized Zone (DMZ)** uses two firewalls and is an example of 🏰 🌊 **defence in depth**.
+This network is not relying on any single mechanism for protection.
+This network is more costly, scalable and more complex but adds more security protection <br>

+* **Multi-Tiered DMZ** replicates the previous basic DMZ network but the web server is separated from the application server and database.
+It consists of three firewalls which makes it even more costly and complex.
+The advantage is the extra 🏰 🌊 🐊 🐊 **defence in depth** and extra **granularlity**.
+We can allow traffic to only go from one zone to the next (internet &#8594; web server)